FENECON Industrial XL Operating Instructions

 All rights reserved.

-Reprinting, even in part, is only permitted with the permission of FENECON GmbH.
+Reproduction, even in part, is permitted only with the authorization of FENECON GmbH.

 1.3.
 Version/revision of the installation and service instructions